top of page

 You know, God works in mysterious ways.
 “And we know that all things work together for good to those who love God, to those who are the called according to His purpose.”
 [Romans 8:28] Even though I wasn’t in high school band I never put my horn down as I was playing in the church band for 3 services per week starting in 9th grade.
 In this band I was the only horn initially (later joined by another saxophonist and trumpet).
 It was keys, guitar, bass, drums and vocalists.
 They didn’t give me any music so this developed my ability to play by ear.
 It also forced me to study music theory on my own to figure out what key I was in as it pertained to the other instruments and why.
 More importantly I learned when and when not to play and how to adlib and add embellishments here and there.
 I was given solos weekly to play during the offering and that got me over my stage fright.
 Because of this, however, I didn’t play the traditional jazz and bebop methods of most saxophonists, but I approached the saxophone more lyrically; implementing the Gospel phrasing runs and nuances I was hearing from vocalists.

-By my senior year a lot was going on.
+By this time it was 2004, my senior year of high school and a lot was going on.
 Our minister of music left suddenly and I was ‘voluntold’ to step up and take the position.
 I taught myself how to play keys and led the praise team and band full time for my 12th grade year and first year of college.
 That was around the same time that I found out being a military aviator was not in my future.
 However, for the first time I stopped focusing on what I wanted and starting seeking what God’s plan truly was for my life.
 In no short order, God began to reveal to me a path I had never considered.
 This shouldn’t have been a surprise though; His ways are often different than our ways.

 Weddings were constantly happening at the church and as the go to soloist, I started getting booked to play these events.
-A lightbulb went off when I suddenly was getting paid what was 2 weeks pay for me at my cashier job to play 30-45 mins worth of music.
-So naturally I quit my job at K-mart.
+At that point I started feeling a call to music.
+A lightbulb moment happened when I suddenly was getting paid what was 2 weeks pay for me at my cashier job to play maybe 1 hours’ worth of music on Saturdays.
+So, naturally I quit my job at K-mart.
 One wedding would lead to another two, three as well as other private dinner events, and then corporate events and Governors' balls and so on.
 I was well versed in audio equipment from also having to run the sound board at church and quickly learned not to rely on church / venue sound systems.
 With this I purchased my own PA equipment, wireless sax mic and hand held mics etc to ensure that I could have consistent, reliable sound at my events, not just for me as a musician, but for those presenting, speaking and wedding officiants.
 I treated my music like a business, because it was.
 I took all the necessary steps to establish that and learn how to document it, got an accountant and everything.
 Live sound and playing saxophone for private events became my full time job.
+That's also when I started recording music and putting out my own demo CDs.
+They weren't for radio, yet, but at this time it was just for my local market; kind of a form of advertisement like a musical business card.
+I figured if I could have a product to sell then I could play some of the 'exposure' type gigs for free, and still sell something while I was there so I didn't go home empty handed.
+This was especially helpful when I played churches and other events where I didn’t charge.
+Ultimately I wanted to be used in whatever capacity God would allow me to use the music for Him, sharing my testimony at every opportunity.
+Playing church concerts, worship services, youth events etc. I was playing anywhere and everywhere that God opened the doors.
+Once I switched to music I was all in.
+My goal was never to be famous, but to be able to make a living doing what I loved, playing music.
+At that time it was easy as I still lived at home with my parents so there was no overhead.
+After college, as I moved out on my own, God continued to bless my music and at that time it was about half music half Respiratory Therapy.

 Did You Grow Up Listening to Smooth Jazz? - Who Were Your Influences?